genomescale/assessing-mcmc-convergence/README.md

 Which chain has converged?
 It seems intuitive that the chain with the higher log probability density has converged and is sampling from the stationary distribution, whereas the chain with the lower posterior density has failed to do so.
-After all, there is roughly 5.5 log units between the means of the two chains, meaning that the probability density being sampled by the turquoise chain is roughly 250 times greater than what is being sampled by the gold chain!
+After all, there is roughly 6.5 log units between the means of the two chains, meaning that the probability density being sampled by the turquoise chain is over 600 times greater than what is being sampled by the gold chain!

 However I will show that in fact neither chain has converged.